ading2210/shimboot/README.md

 sudo ./build_complete.sh grunt desktop=lxde
 ```
 The valid values for this argument are: `gnome`, `xfce`, `kde`, `lxde`, `gnome-flashback`, `cinnamon`, `mate`, and `lxqt`.

+You can also install a desktop envoironment through apt.

 #### Will this prevent me from using Chrome OS normally?
 Shimboot does not touch the internal storage at all, so you will be able to use Chrome OS as if nothing happened.
 However, if you are on an enterprise enrolled device, booting Chrome OS again will force a powerwash due to the attempted switch into developer mode.